SAP/abap-file-formats/README.md

 ## Technical Specification

-The ABAP File Formats specification consists of a file content and a file name.
+The ABAP File Formats specifies file content and file names for ABAP repository objects or simply ABAP objects.
+Let's consider for example an ABAP interface, for which there are two files specified.
+One file contains the meta data (master_lang, abap_language_version, ..) and an other file stores the plain source code.

 ### File Content

-ABAP File Formats define three file types by the file extension `.abap`, `.json` and `.properties`.
+ABAP File Formats define three file types:
-The ABAP source code is stored as plain text files with extension `.abap`.
+* **`.abap`** stores ABAP source code as plain text
-Content of form-based editors or ABAP repository object properties, such as masterLanguage, abapLanguageVersion and others are stored as `.json` files, also referred to as property file.
+* **`.json`** stores content of form-based editors or properties of ABAP object, such as masterLanguage, abapLanguageVersion and others
-The json schema is provided by the ABAP File Formats.
-Translation relevant text elements are stored as plain text in `.properties` files.
+* **`.properties`** stores translation relevant text elements as plain text

+The `.json` file is referred to as property file and the ABAP File Formats provides json schemata for annotation and validation.

 ### File Names